Frequently Asked Questions

 If you filed a notice of intent to homeschool, thereby establishing your Home Education Program with your local school board, and want to change to the private school option, you MUST send a letter of termination to the county within 30 days of enrollment in a private school.
 It should be something like this: “This is to notify you that the Home Education Program for (Student Name) has been terminated.
 (S)He is now enrolled in a private school.”
 You will send this termination letter to the Superintendent or the person on the school board you sent your letter of intent.
 You must do this!
 If you stop turning in your annual report, you start the truancy process, and a truancy officer may appear at your door.
 Please be aware, as per the FL State Statutes, they may require you to have your student complete an evaluation before they allow the termination.
 Here is a Notice of Termination you may use if you choose.

-• I understand that the state requires 180 days of attendance.
+• I understand that the State requires compulsory attendance.
 How do I report attendance?

 • Do I need to be registered with the county/state if I enroll in a private school such as HPA?